ISucena/SkillsResume/README.md

   <br>
 <details><summary>Linux</summary>
   <h4> Description: </h4>
-  I completed the LinuxAcademy's LPI Essentials online training offered on the Linux Academy <a href="https://www.linuxacademy.com">website.</a>
+  I completed the LinuxAcademy's LPI Essentials online training offered on the Linux Academy <a href="https://www.linuxacademy.com">website.</a> The training gave videos, labs, and quizzes that taught and tested you on key fundamentals in Linux.
+The training started with the history of how Linux was created and gave an overview of several distributions.
+There was also a walkthrough lab to teach you how to install CentOS using VirtualBox.
 <br>
 <br>
 <ul>